 I'm a huge fan of shilajit.
 The natural plant complex has been known and used for centuries by people living in the mountains of Central Asia—Nepal, India, Russia, and Tibet.
 Sanskrit for "Conqueror of mountains and destroyer of weakness,” shilajit has historically been touted for its energizing and strengthening effects in these cultures with rough terrains.
-Modern science now points to shilajit’s role in energy balance.
+Modern science now points to shilajit’s role in energy balance8.

 Lotus Blooming Herbs is a company I trust that supplies Himalayan-sourced, fair trade shilajit in its genuine and authentic form—a black, gummy mineral resin.

 Maca is an adaptogenic root native to South America.
-Historically used in the Andes as a botanical strategy to treat anemia, infertility, and hormonal balance, current research suggests maca may help with menopausal symptoms (think hot flashes), but more research is needed to suss this potential benefit out definitively.
+Historically used in the Andes as a botanical strategy to treat anemia, infertility, and hormonal balance, current research suggests maca may help with menopausal symptoms27 (think hot flashes), but more research is needed to suss this potential benefit out definitively.

 Reishi and chaga

-These are two mushrooms used historically in Asian medicine traditions for longevity and their immune-modulating properties.
+These are two mushrooms used historically in Asian medicine traditions for longevity and their immune-modulating properties30.
 These fungi may help to promote the activation key immune cells and pathways to protect from pathogens and disease processes.
-For example, reishi and chaga, along with other medicinal mushrooms, have been studied in animal and cell models for their ability to modulate cytokine production, along with other mechanisms that have direct relevance for cancer (although studies in humans are still to come).
+For example, reishi and chaga, along with other medicinal mushrooms, have been studied in animal and cell models for their ability to modulate cytokine production31, along with other mechanisms that have direct relevance for cancer (although studies in humans are still to come).